Zurk's Rainforest Lab

 Zurk's Rainforest Lab is a 1994 educational video game from Soleil Software.
 The game is for ages 5 to 9.

 Gameplay

 In Zurk's Rainforest Lab, children ages 5 to 9 explore an illustrated jungle environment brought to life with watercolor visuals, ambient jungle sounds, and Brazilian jazz.
 Guided by the friendly character Zurk, players engage in interactive activities that teach life science and math concepts.
 A gameplay element involves classifying animals into categories—mammals, birds, reptiles, amphibians, or insects—encouraging critical thinking skills.

 Development

-The game was developed by Soleil Software, a company founded in 1992.
+Zurk's Rainforest Lab was developed by Soleil Software, a company founded in 1992.